WNCCITProgram/NornNet/README.md

-# NornNet - The fates who weave destiny
+# NornNet

-A private AI ChatBot
+Where the Fates Weave Destiny with a Touch of AI Magic - A private AI ChatBot that rocks!

 ## Team Members

-- Elizier Lamen
+- Elizier Lamien
+- Owen Osmera
 - Christi Pendergraft
 - Joe Scott
 - Caleb Stewart